 PLANTS FOR THE CURE

-In the past years there have been many gardens of pink to honor the lives of Breast Cancer victims however a few breeders and growers have stepped up to give gardeners a some impressive plants for the foundation.
+In the past years, there have been many gardens of pink to honor the lives of Breast Cancer victims however a few breeders and growers have stepped up to give gardeners some impressive plants for the foundation.

-As we all know Breast Cancer has been a devastating disease in the past half century.
-Every family that not been effected in some way by this disease.
+As we all know Breast Cancer has been a devastating disease in the past half-century.
+Every family that not been affected in some way by this disease.
 Breast cancer has been the most published form of cancer.
-It has been the not talked about problem facing American women.
+It has been not talked about the problem facing American women.

-In 2001 Sandy De Boer sucumed to Breast cancer and her follow workers at Walters’s garden knew that her favorite hosta was June.
+In 2001 Sandy De Boer succumbed to Breast cancer, her fellow workers at Walters’s garden knew that her favorite hosta was June.
 When the next sport appeared it was named “Remember Me” and as it is sold a donation is given to the Susan G. Komen foundation.
 With this hosta, a great cause it was a beginning helped.
-Selling plants to help make contribution for the cause to cure cancer was a new idea for the plant industry.
+Selling plants to help make a contribution to the cause to cure cancer was a new idea for the plant industry.

-Every year some of the box stores produce a pink flowered plant that is sold with money going to The Susan G. Komen foundation.
-Most of these plants are annuals and do not add any longevity in to the garden.
+Every year some of the box stores produce a pink-flowered plant that is sold with the money going to the Susan G. Komen foundation.
+Most of these plants are annuals and do not add any longevity to the garden.